Skip to main content

 Researching Music

-On this module you will be introduced to a range of significant and contemporary scholarship relating to the study of music.
+On this module you will be introduced to a range of significant and contemporary scholarship relating to the study of music, including that pertaining to music production, composition and sonic arts, and all kinds of performance.
 You will learn about diverse approaches to music research, and receive training in managing research professionally and ethically.
-Central to the module is the development of research skills appropriate to postgraduate level work and to your own research interests.
+Central to the module is the development of research skills appropriate to postgraduate level work and to your own research interests and creative practices.
+Attendance at research seminars will offer diverse models for your own research in performance, musicology, or creative music production.

 Performance 1